fbpx

 About the brand

 First, a little about Rothy’s – the company truly prides itself on the sustainability of their shoes, which are woven out of a sustainable textile made from 100% recycled water bottles.
-(Update: Rothy’s now also offers their shoes in a merino wool blend as well).
 To-date, the company has given new life to more than 69 million water bottles with virtually no waste along the way, thanks to a 3D knitting process.

 The company also aims to carry very little physical inventory at any one time, avoiding overproduction, and encourages women to keep their shoes longer by making them machine washable.
 Good for your look and good for the planet?
 Win-win.